awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 1. For **Client IPv4 CIDR**, specify the IP address range, in CIDR notation, from which to assign client IP addresses\.
 **Note**
 The IP address range cannot overlap with the target network or any of the routes that will be associated with the Client VPN endpoint\.
-The client CIDR range must have a block size of at least /22, and it must not be greater than /16\.
+The client CIDR range must have a block size that is between /16 and /22 and not overlap with VPC CIDR or any other route in the route table\.
 **Important**
 The IP address range cannot be changed after the Client VPN endpoint has been created\.